Healer Rankings / Tier List for Phase 3 of TBC Classic

 Mark of the Wild and

 Druids, just like Priests, do most of their healing with instant casts, and also sport incredible mobility and survivability tools, making them PvP powerhouses.
-Unfortunately, in PvE these perks are not nearly as useful, and they have to rely on their throughput.
+Unfortunately, in PvE these perks are not nearly as useful, and they have to rely on their throughput, which is very strong in Phase 1.

 B-Tier Classes and Specializations